square/qunit-bdd/README.md

 ### Why?

-QUnit is a well-tested testing framework used projects such as jQuery and Ember.
+QUnit is a well-tested testing framework used by projects such as jQuery and Ember.
 It works very well for unit-style testing with fairly simple inputs and outputs.
 It is less well suited to acceptance or integration testing, where you often want to test slight variations of the same thing.
 The nested context of